nelsonrepublic/nelsonrepublic/UPDATE-FAXXXXX.md

 Our platform offers three major transactional services: buying, minting, and selling.
 Each one requires a minimum fee to be in a user's wallet.

 - Selling: Users will have to have a minimum of 1 ALGO in their wallet to list an item for sale.
-- Minting: There is no minting cost other than Algorand’s transaction fee of 0.001 ALGO
+- Minting: There is no minting cost other than Algorand’s transaction fee of 0.001 ALGO.
-- Buying: The asking price of a buyer or the reserve fee of an auction\*
+- Buying: The asking price of a buyer or the reserve fee of an auction.

 #### Connect the wallet to the platform